hanleyweng/blog/knol/2014/semester1/datavis animation research/dvis products/_posts/2014-11-20-data-visualisation-animation-progress-summary.md

 #### Mapping

 Visual attributes are mapped to metrics or the change in a metric.
 For example; a visualisation may map nodes' colors to the rate of change in Betweenness Centrality, whilst mapping their size to KShell.
 One metric can be mapped to more than one visual attribute.
-Not all metrics are always displayed in one go.
+Not all metrics are always displayed simultaneously.
 The variations of mappings leads to different understandings of the network with varying effectiveness.

 #### Timeline

 Temporal networks consist of dynamic nodes and edges.
 These dynamic elements can be introduced and removed from the network at any point in time.
 The addition and deletion of these elements effect the metrics of other elements within the network.
 Temporal networks can be viewed as a series of static snapshots (timewindows) of the network.
 These snapshots are not representations of the network at a singular point intime, but rather a certain time window from one point in time to another.
-This is similar to photography where an (often very short) exposure time is required to capture a sufficient amount of information.
+This is similar to photography where an exposure time is required to capture a sufficient amount of information.

 [ external reference image ]

 The sequence of snapshots (or timewindows) taken of these networks have a start point, end point, and a duration (which is the time from end to start point).
 There is a duration gap between each snapshot, often of a consistent duration - this means that snapshots may or may not overlap with one another.
 The chosen duration of, and duration between, each snapshots is dependent on the chosen data and purpose of visualisation.

-The rendering system deals with four types of nested timelines.
+The rendering system deals with different types of nested timelines.
 From parent to child, these are the: inter-snapshot, intra-snapshot, propagation timeline.

 The inter-snapshot timeline is the overall timeline of the entire network from beginning to end.
 It consists of all snapshots taken of the network.
 The duration between each snapshot is often kept constant, however, temporal networks with sparse events can have their data compressed so there are no snapshots in which no element has changed.
 This warping of the timeline is done by looking at each unique timestamp of the network's elements and remapping it into sequential integers (e.g. 1,2,3,...), playback would then occur at 0.5 increments (e.g. 1.0, 1.5, 2.0, ...) with a duration of 1.0 .